AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part4.md

 	startNewGame() // On lance une partie tout de suite
 }
 ```
+> note here that as of ios 11 selectors will need to be declared as @objc as it requires the objective interface

 #### En résumé
 - Le contrôleur peut faire appel au modèle via ses propriétés.